MikMickey/Election_Analysis/README.md

 5. Determine the winner of the election basedon popular vote.

 ## Resources
 - Data Source: election_results.csv
 - Software: Python 3.8.1 (tags/v3.8.1:1b293b6, Dec 18 2019, 23:11:46) [MSC v.1916 64 bit (AMD64)] on win32

 ### Summary

-The analysis of the eection show that:
+The analysis of the election show that:
 - There were 369,711 votes cast in the election.
 - The candidates were:
     - Charles Casper Stockham
     - Diana DeGette
     - Raymond Anthoy Doane
-    -The candiate results were:
+- The candidate results were:
     - Charles Casper Stockham received 23% of the vote and 85,213 number of votes.
     - Diana DeGette received 73.8% of the vote and 272,892 number of votes
     - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of votes.

-    -The winner of the election was:
+- The winner of the election was:
     - Dianan DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview